 A developer coding push notifications in JavaScript.

-Once the service worker is registered, it must subscribe to the Push Service to receive notifications.
-When a push message is received, the service worker activates and can display a notification using the Notification API.
-This process ensures that your web app is ready to handle push notifications effectively across modern browsers like Firefox and Chrome.
+Then subscribe the service worker to the Push Service.
+When a push message comes in, the service worker wakes up.
+It shows a notification through the Notification API.
+This gets your web app ready for push notifications in browsers like Firefox and Chrome.

 Requesting User Permission